 Wi-Fi technology has evolved so much so that what was considered cutting edge a few years back is only but a basic feature.
 For instance, with artificial intelligence getting into networking.
 Therefore, wireless access points have been designed in such a way they will be able to detect the direction of logged-in clients.
 Hence, the enterprise Wi-Fi system directs its signals towards the direction where the users are located.

 The signal consolidation technology improves connectivity instead of dispersing the signals all over.
-Furthermore, the signal redirection technology has been known to boost client connectivity and internet speeds.
+Furthermore, signal redirection technology has been known to boost client connectivity and internet speeds.

 Below, we offer a summarized guide on what to look for when thinking of installing a reliable wireless network for your business.